-Coordinating with Head Start, prekindergarten, or other early learning programs to create a package of arrangements that accommodates parents' work schedules Inquiring about whether the child has an Individualized Education Program (IEP) or Individual Family Services Plan (IFSP) Establishing minimum eligibility periods greater than 12 months ☐ Using cross-enrollment or referrals to other public benefits Working with IDEA Part B, Section 619 and Part C staff to explore how services included in a child's IEP or IFSP can be supported and/or provided onsite and in collaboration with child care services Providing more intensive case management for families with children with multiple risk factors; Implementing policies and procedures that promote universal design to ensure that activities and environments are accessible to all children, including children with sensory, physical, or other disabilities Other.
-Describe: The DECE works closely with Head Start and agencies referring children with special needs and 4K to promote continuity of care when authorizing child care services.
+ŗ Coordinating with Head Start, prekindergarten, or other early learning programs to create a package of arrangements that accommodates parents' work schedules nquiring about whether the child has an Individualized Education Program (IEP) or Individual Family Services Plan (IFSP) Establishing minimum eligibility periods greater than 12 months Jsing cross-enrollment or referrals to other public benefits i Working with IDEA Part B, Section 619 and Part C staff to explore how services ncluded in a child's IEP or IFSP can be supported and/or provided onsite and in collaboration with child care services Providing more intensive case management for families with children with multiple risk factors; t mplementing policies and procedures that promote universal design to ensure hat activities and environments are accessible to all children, including children with sensory, physical, or other disabilities Other.
+Describe:

+needs and 4K to promote continuity of care when authorizing child care services.